EngincanV/Markdig.Extensions.LineHighlight/README.md

 ## Usage

-Let's assume you have a markdown content as below:
+Let's assume you have markdown content and want to highlight the 3rd line.
+You can do this as below (just specify `{line-number}` next to the language):

 ```html
    ```csharp {3}